 The Human Clock is a durational performance installation modelled on the appearance of the digital clock (16:46:07).
 A performer animates this simple machine using only her own embodied sense of time passing.
 In a play between the digital (image) and analogue (manual) presentation of time, she labours to turn time manually, literally with her hands.
 Paradoxically, in order to keep up with metered time, the performer must continually negotiate the difference between the sign of the numbers (the value it denotes in metered time) and the time taken by the action of turning the numbers.
 In particular time “lost” in the progressively more complicated manoeuvres of turning the double-figure minute (e.g. 12:09:59 to 12:10:00), the hour (12:59:59 to 13:00:00) and double-figure hour (19:59:59 to 20:00:00), must be anticipated by adjusting the rate of the seconds.
 In this sense the actions of anticipating time consumes attention; rather than enabling the projection of a future, we are constantly and perversely caught in the labour of time as a constantly looping experience of time disappearing.

-The Human Clock is typically accurate to within a minute of GMT and is performed in relay by a small team.
+The Human Clock is typically accurate to within a minute.

 If you are interested in booking The Human Clock please contact for a tour pack.